 Between approximately 1938 and 1960 the shop was owned and run by a Mr John Edenbrow Taverner, Mr Taverner worked under John William Potter and then his sons; for many years learning the trade until the point at which he bought the business in approximately 1938.
 While in 1960 the shop was then sold to Mr Harold Cole and his wife Ethel who managed the business until 1971 when they both retired.
 Our research has unfortunately been unable to locate much information about the shop during this period of 1938-1971 however what is clear is that both maintained and preserved the original traditions and roots that John William Potter built the stores foundations on back in 1860.

 Upon Mr Harold Cole's retirement in 1971, the store was sold to Roy Nuttall and his wife Joan who were originally from Kirkby-in-Ashfield.
-The store is still run today by the family with its original charm and features still integral to the shop today with hand written receipts and a team of knowledgeable, friendly staff members on hand to assist customers however required.
-While in 1995 the company had a new sign produced by sign writer Phil Hutson which was devised from one of the hand wrought hosiery labels from the times of Mr Taverner and Mr Cole and created by Denise and John Nuttall, this logo (seen on the right) is integral today to the stores identity and is used in all publications and print.
-The logo was updated in 2014 incorporating slightly smoother curves and a new font to match the new fonts that are to be used in all publications as well.
+The store is still run today by the family with its original charm and features still integral to the shop today and all though the days of hand written receipts may be gone.
+A team of knowledgeable, friendly staff members on hand to assist customers however required.
+While in 1995 the company had a new sign produced by sign writer Phil Hutson which was devised from one of the hand wrought hosiery labels from the times of Mr Taverner and Mr Cole and created by Denise and John Nuttall, this logo (As seen at the top of the site) is integral today to the stores identity and is used in all publications and print.
+The logo was updated in 2014 incorporating slightly smoother curves and a new font to match the new fonts now uesd.
 Today the store is managed by the second and third generation of the family; John Nuttall plus his son and daughter; Matthew and Lucy.
 With the three of them leading different areas of the business steering the business to exciting times ahead.

 Now of course we can't predict the future, but we have many exciting projects and plans in the pipeline which are sure to make the next few years very exciting with a focus on preserving the original foundations that the business was built on while further developing the range and choice that we can offer to our loyal customers that we would like to thank for supporting us in the past and present.